gytis-ivaskevicius/linux-gpu-debug-helper/arch/gaming/kerbal_space_program.md

 ### Game segfaults before launching, v1.1+ {#game_segfaults_before_launching_v1.1}

-The Unity 5 engine expects you to be running [PulseAudio](PulseAudio "PulseAudio"){.wikilink}.
+The Unity 5 engine expects you to be running [PulseAudio](PulseAudio "wikilink").
 You can install `{{AUR|pulsenomore}}`{=mediawiki} or download it from [the KSP bug tracker](https://bugs.kerbalspaceprogram.com/issues/7515#note-28) as a workaround until this is fixed by the Unity developers.

 ### No text display {#no_text_display}

-The game requires Arial and Arial Black fonts [installed](install "install"){.wikilink}, provided in the `{{AUR|ttf-ms-fonts}}`{=mediawiki} package.
+The game requires Arial and Arial Black fonts [installed](install "wikilink"), provided in the `{{AUR|ttf-ms-fonts}}`{=mediawiki} package.

 Another alternative is to try to use `{{Pkg|gnu-free-fonts}}`{=mediawiki}.